Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-Result-YCSB-YugaByteDB.md

 [Monitoring](Monitoring.html) can be activated for DBMS only (`-m`) or for all components (`-mc`).

-All metrics are summed over all matching components.
+All metrics in monitoring are summed across all matching components.
-This means in the example at hand, used memory, CPU time etc. are summed over all 3 nodes of the YugabyteDB cluster.
+In this example, this means that used memory, CPU time, etc. are summed across all 3 nodes of the YugabyteDB cluster.

 ## Use Persistent Storage